 I realize that my lifestyle (which requires a lot of sacrifices) is not for everyone, but the principle remains the same.
-Making art is a lot easier when you have an end game.
+Making art is a lot easier when you have a reward in sight.
 It’s all the motivation you need.

-I do it in a different way when I write.
-It’s much the same as drawing, writing involves sitting down alone and creating something out of nothing.
+Writing is much the same as drawing, it involves sitting down alone and creating something out of nothing.

 I started to write when I was abroad.
-At first, I thought I could do it anywhere but I was wrong.
+At first, I thought I could write anywhere, but I was wrong.
 I had to stop in one place and go back to a work routine.

-I’ve been hanging out in Indonesia a great deal in the last few years so I made myself comfy in a hut overlooking the sea in Northern Sumatra.
+I’ve been hanging out in Indonesia a great deal in the last few years (pre-pandemic) so I made myself comfy in a rustic hut overlooking the sea in Northern Sumatra.

 l figured out how to live the dream: How to Sell Your Art and Travel the World (Psst…Do What I Did)

-Now I am trapped on my boat (at home in the UK) and in a less glamorous situation.
-Now instead of swimming in a tropical sea, I’ll go off for a bracing walk in the afternoon and stretch my legs.
-A small pleasure, but an important one if I am to keep sane.
+Now, at the time of writing, I am living on my boat (in the pandemic) and in a less glamorous situation.
+Instead of swimming in a tropical coral sea, I’ll go off for a bracing winter walk in the afternoons and stretch my legs.
+A small pleasure, but an important one for my mental health.

-All you need is a pleasure to work towards.
+The most important thing is to have something to work towards.
 Treat yourself.

 4. Separate Your Workspace From Your Living Space

 An important aspect of motivating yourself to make art, that’s often overlooked, is separating your workspace from your living space.
 I feel this acutely as I write this post, stuck at home, as I am, during the lockdown.